MarcBM/lotro-forge/DATA_MODEL_AUDIT_PLAN.md

 - **Frontend adapts** to standardized data, not the other way around

 ## Phase 1: Database Model Audit
-**Status:** In Progress
+**Status:** Complete
 **Estimated Time:** 1 day

 ### Tasks:
 - [x] Examine all database models and their serialization methods (`to_json`, `to_list_json`, `get_stats_json`)
 - [x] Identify inconsistencies in field naming and data types across serialization methods
 - [x] Create unified ValueLookupTable system to replace DpsTable and ProgressionTable
-- [ ] Standardize serialization methods to use consistent field names and data types
+- [x] Standardize serialization methods to use consistent field names and data types

 ### Notes:
 - Focus on items, equipment, essences, and other core data models